sallesviana/MeshIntersection/README.md

 Warnings:
 * I intend to rewrite most of this code.
 * This code lacks a good documentation (a short term goal is to improve this).
-* The "main" reads/writes off files (with triangulated meshes) with floating-point coordinates.
+* The "main" reads/writes text off files (with triangulated meshes) with floating-point coordinates.
 Converting too/from floating-point coordinates may introduce errors in the mesh (thus, it could be a good idea to provide exact rational coordinates to the algorithm and get the resulting rationals before they are converted to floating-point numbers).
 There are some interesting papers mentioning the challenge of converting meshes with  rational coordinates into meshes with floating-point coordinates.